AwardOfSky/Multitype-Radix-Sort/README.md

 Besides, C has these dangerous things called macros that can either make you shoot yourself in the foot or make some real magic happen. <br>
 Regarding speed, saying that quicksort is "fast enough" as an argument is...well...cute.<br>

-I understand that there are many cases where radix sort might not be preferred, but at this point most of the reasoning against radix sort are excuses and always using quicksort or heapsort for eveything seems like a waste of time...literally.
+I understand that there are many cases where radix sort might not be preferred, but at this point most of the reasoning against these sorts are excuses, and always using quicksort or heapsort for eveything seems like a waste of time...literally.

 ## Description